Written by Bob Haney

 What we think and know and what we feel and experience is important.
 In this episode, Mumm-Ra, by magic power, is able to take over and control the minds of the ThunderCats.
 Sometimes in real life others convince us or ourselves that what we think and feel is insignificant and that we should think and feel as others do.
 This is a mistake, since each of us has the right to his own thoughts and feelings.
 We should allow ourselves to be confident and secure in what we think and feel and share the thoughts and feelings with others.

-In many ways, “Dimension Doom” is an episode that collates together all the best and most memorable elements of ThunderCats‘ original concept and weaves them together – not only is the storyline for this episode highly exciting and memorable but in many ways it is also one of the episodes that remains most faithful to the origins of the series.
+In many ways, “Dimension Doom” is an episode that collects all the best and most memorable elements of ThunderCats‘ original concept and weaves them together.
+Not only is the storyline for this episode highly exciting and memorable, but in many ways it is also one of the episodes that remains most faithful to the origins of the series.

-Perhaps the most significant detail to note about this episode is how many ancient Egyptian-style visuals and references writer Bob Haney and the episode’s animators were able to insert into it.
-From Mumm-Ra and Wizz-Ra’s battle above the desert, watched on by a magical Sphinx, through to the quasi-Egyptian design of both Wizz-Ra and his helmet, this episode arguably more than any other gives weight to the concept that Third Earth is a future, post-apocalyptic version of “our” Earth and that Mumm-Ra’s pyramid and the Desert of Sinking Sands are located in the vicinity of what used to be ancient Egypt.
-These elements more than anything else give this episode a unique “vibe” and “feel” that really adds something to the sense of danger posed by Mumm-Ra’s procurement of Wizz-Ra’s enchanted helmet, and also to the historic significance of Wizz-Ra’s appearance from another dimension.
+Perhaps the most significant detail to note about this episode is how many ancient Egyptian references and visuals writer Bob Haney and the animators were able to include.
+From Mumm-Ra and Wizz-Ra’s battle above the desert, watched on by a magical Sphinx, through to the quasi-Egyptian design of both Wizz-Ra and his helmet, this episode gives significant weight to the concept that Third Earth is a future, post-apocalyptic version of our Earth, and that Mumm-Ra’s pyramid and the Desert of Sinking Sands are located in the vicinity of what used to be ancient Egypt.
+These elements more than anything else give this episode a unique vibe that really adds something to the sense of danger posed by Mumm-Ra’s procurement of Wizz-Ra’s enchanted helmet, and also to the historic significance of Wizz-Ra’s appearance from another dimension.

-This episode is also a brilliant showcase for Mumm-Ra, who (despite never transforming into his Ever-Living form, which appears only in a flashback sequence) looks thoroughly formidable and menacing throughout.
+This episode is also a brilliant showcase for Mumm-Ra, who, despite never transforming into his Ever-Living form, which appears only in a flashback sequence, looks thoroughly formidable and menacing throughout.
 I have often said that a way of measuring how good an episode of ThunderCats is for Mumm-Ra is by examining how eloquent his dialogue is, and, sure enough, in this episode Mumm-Ra positively bristles evil, with sweeping, powerful dialogue that voice actor Earl Hammond fuels with all the venom he can muster.
-Although it could be argued that Mumm-Ra’s relaxation of his spell due to overconfidence, thus allowing Cheetara to emerge from her trance, is something of a handy plot device, nonetheless it is in-character with the way Mumm-Ra is portrayed in this episode and proof that evil can be its own undoing.
-Arguably a more unbelievable coincidence is that the ThunderCats have built not just Cats Lair but Cheetara’s bedroom chamber on the exact spot where Wizz-Ra will re-emerge from his dimension!
+Although Mumm-Ra’s overconfident relaxation of his spell, which allows Cheetara to emerge from her trance, could be dismissed as a handy plot device, it is actually quite in keeping with Mumm-Ra’s portrayal in this episode, andit serves as proof that evil can be its own undoing.
+The more unbelievable coincidence on which the plot hangs, of course, is that the ThunderCats have built the Cats’ Lair—Cheetara’s bedchamber specifically—on the exact spot where Wizz-Ra will re-emerge from his dimension!
+What are the odds?

-Aside from this, it is hard to find any major weaknesses with this episode, an episode that serves as a testament to what makes ThunderCats such a timeless classic within the action-adventure animated genre.
-If it has a weakness not yet referenced, perhaps it would be that Wizz-Ra’s voice, in an attempt to imbue it with a sense of majestic power and nobility, is slightly stilted and wooden, and thus lacking the emotive qualities necessary to make the audience truly care about the character rather than be more concerned about the fates of the characters surrounding him (in this case, the ThunderCats themselves).
+Aside from this, it is hard to find any major weaknesses with this episode.
+“Dimension Doom” serves as a testament to what makes ThunderCats such a timeless classic within the action-adventure animated genre.
+If it has a weakness not yet referenced, perhaps it would be that Wizz-Ra’s voice, in an attempt to imbue it with a sense of majestic power and nobility, is slightly stilted and wooden, and thus lacking the emotive qualities necessary to make the audience truly care about the character.
 Nevertheless, this is a minor gripe and not something that has ever spoilt my own personal enjoyment of this episode.

-With an engaging plot, fast-paced and visually exciting action sequences, a menacing Mumm-Ra, and by being as true to the core of the ThunderCats concept as any episode could be, “Dimension Doom” is arguably one of the very strongest episodes from ThunderCats‘ season 1.
+With an engaging plot, fast-paced and visually exciting action sequences, a menacing Mumm-Ra, and by being as true to the core of the ThunderCats concept as any episode could be, “Dimension Doom” is arguably one of the very strongest episodes from ThunderCats‘ Season One.